Vyral/anne-stewart-blog/_posts/2018-08-15-7-ways-you-can-boost-your-homes-value-for-under-10000.md

 Here are seven ways you can add to your home’s value while spending less than $10,000:

 **1. Amp up the curb appeal.** When someone pulls up to your house, what do they see right away?
 If the answer is flaky exterior paint, a drab front door color, or “meh” landscaping, you should spend some time improving those areas.
 Colored front doors, for example, are all the rage right now, and I’m seeing people get more creative than just the plain old black, white, or red ones we’re used to seeing.
-Enhancing your home’s exterior makes a big difference in terms of &nbsp;value and its impact on buyers.
+Enhancing your home’s exterior makes a big difference in terms of value and its impact on buyers.

 **2. Replace your current windows with vinyl windows.** This can improve your home’s energy efficiency and save on utility costs.